Diamond Wood Community Academy School Safeguarding Information

 If you think a child who attends Diamond Wood Academy is at risk of harm or is being mistreated or you have concerns about a child's wellbeing, you should speak to someone on one of the following numbers:

 - Diamond Wood Community Academy: 01924 325308.
-You can speak to Linda Whittaker (Head Teacher) and DSL (Designated Senior Leader) or Mandy Farrar (Deputy DSL)
+You can speak to Sally Titherington (Head of School) and DSL (Designated Senior Leader) or Mandy Farrar (Deputy DSL)

 - Kirklees Duty & Advice Team 01484 456848

 - Emergency Duty Service Number 01484 414933 (outside office hours)